mlcommons/ck/README.md

 Acknowledgments
 ===============
-This project has been funded by EU FP7 609491 TETRACOM project, ARM and cTuning foundation.
+This project has been initially funded by EU FP7 609491 TETRACOM project, ARM and cTuning foundation.
 We would like to thank all volunteers for their feedback and support.